 Custom workouts offer a ton of flexibility for your workouts

-I said earlier that watchOS 9 pushes the Apple Watch into the conversation of top-tier fitness trackers, and I realize that may seem confusing to people.
+I said earlier that watchOS 9 pushes the Apple Watch into the conversation of top-tier fitness trackers (opens in new tab), and I realize that may seem confusing to people.
 Surely, the Apple Watch is already a top-tier fitness tracker, right?
-Well, if you talk to really hardcore fitness enthusiasts and athletes, you'll see that the Apple Watch — yes, even the powerful Apple Watch Series 7 — has traditionally fallen short of its use cases on many occasions.
+Well, talk to really hardcore fitness enthusiasts and athletes.
+You'll see that the Apple Watch — yes, even the powerful Apple Watch Series 8 (opens in new tab)— has traditionally fallen short of its use cases on many occasions.
 The good news is that watchOS 9 tries its hardest to address this.
 The addition of Custom Workouts is probably the greatest example of this.

-You can create a Custom Workout for any of the workout types in the Workout app.
+You can create a Custom Workout for any workout type in the Workout app.
 Inside a Custom Workout, you can have multiple intervals for work and recovery periods, which means you can easily set up sets.
 For example, say you want to go for a run, but you're doing interval training because you suck at running like me; you can create a Custom Run Workout that will allow you to set up a two-minute work period and a 45-second recovery period.
 Or, you can set it so that you run for 1km and then rest for half a kilometer.
-Plus, you can set that to repeat if you want.
-So, if you want to run 5km, repeat that five times and boom, you have a Custom Outdoor Run Workout that you can use anytime you want.
-You can even put a warm-up and cooldown into a custom workout, meaning you don't need to jump out of the workout you're in to start a separate cooldown.
+Plus, you can put that to repeat if you want.
+So, if you're going to run 5km, repeat that five times and boom, you have a Custom Outdoor Run Workout that you can use anytime you want.
+You can even put a warm-up and cooldown into a custom workout, meaning you don't need to jump out of the training you're in to start a separate cooldown.

 That's just one example.
 Every workout type can utilize Custom Workouts, and you can even have more than one for each workout, meaning you now have a ton more flexibility to work out how you want, when you want.